vanita5/twittnuker/README.md

 #Twittnuker - Android 4.0+ Twitter Client#

-Twittnuker is a [free](https://www.gnu.org/philosophy/free-sw.html) Twitter App for Android 4.0+ Smartphones, based on the [Twidere Project](https://github.com/mariotaku/twidere) (Version 0.2.9.9) with various improvements.
+Twittnuker is a [free](https://www.gnu.org/philosophy/free-sw.html) Twitter Client for Android 4.0+ Smartphones, based on the [Twidere Project](https://github.com/mariotaku/twidere) (Version 0.2.9.10) with various improvements.

-Major Twidere Updates may/will be merged into Twittnuker.
+Twidere updates will almost always be merged, so you can expect the latest features and bug fixes from Twidere in this fork, too!

-## Features ##
+## Features (Twittnuker only) ##

+* Streaming
+* Additional image preview for various image hosters (If you are missing your favorite hoster, contact me!)
+* Tweet shortening via Hotot.in (more services may follow)
+* Hotot.in link expand (view Tweets shortened with hotot.in in full length!)
+* Love Button (Retweet + Favorite in one action)

+### Features (via Twidere) ###

 * Pure & Clean Holo design works for both ICS and pre-ICS devices
 * Four themes (Light theme with colored ActionBar, Dark theme, Light theme, Light theme with dark ActionBar), theme color will change if you're using CM9+/AOKP
 * Dual pane layout for Tablets
-* Image preview (disabled by default in order to reduce network usage)
+* Image preview
 * Built in image viewer and map viewer
 * Custom tabs
 * Profile banner (header) image support